 This course provides an overview of tools for the analysis and interpretation of data.
 Topics include: use of normal distributions; tests of means, variances and proportions; analysis of variance and covariance models; correlation and regression; and non parametric analysis.
-Prerequisite: Permission of instructor required, if MTH 104, or equivalent, not already completed.
+Prerequisite: MTH 104, MTH 130, MTH 150 or permission of instructor required, if or equivalent, not already completed.